-- If you have an air conditioner, turn it off. - Turn on your heater to full hot at the highest fan speed and open the window as necessary. - If you're in a traffic jam, shift to NEUTRAL (N); otherwise, shift to the highest gear while driving - AUTOMATIC OVERDRIVE (D) or DRIVE (D) for automatic transmissions.
+- Turn off your air conditioner. - Turn on your heater to full hot at the highest fan speed and open the window as necessary. - If you're in a traffic jam, shift to NEUTRAL (N); otherwise, shift to the highest gear while driving -- AUTOMATIC OVERDRIVE (®) or DRIVE (D) for automatic transmissions.

 If you no longer have the overheat warning, you can drive.
-Just to be safe, drive slower for about ten minutes.
+Just to be safe, drive slower for about 10 minutes.
 If the warning doesn't come back on, you can drive normally.